 With its traditional economy built on the fishing of the Salmon-rich River Laune, Killorglin continued to grow, and the impressive limestone Laune Viaduct was completed in 1885.

-Originally built for the old Great Southern and Western Railway between Farranfore to Valentia Harbour, it’s now a popular foot and road bridge.
+Originally built for the old Great Southern and Western Railway between Farranfore and Valentia Harbour, it’s now a popular foot and road bridge.

 Things To Do In Killorglin (and nearby)

-One of the beauties of Killorglin is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Killorglin is that it’s a short spin away from many of the Ring of Kerry highlights.